 In 2010, reports from the IUCN said that 85% of Sturgeon were at risk of extinction, with 4 species having possibly already become extinct.

 Sustainable practices, as well as extensive restocking programmes, are desperately needed to save the Sturgeon from disappearing from our world completely.

 Here at KC Caviar, we are exceptionally proud to be leading the world in ethical Caviar production, using a revolutionary no-harm process which has the potential to help save the sturgeon from extinction.

-We are genuinely proud and humbled that we were chosen to help pioneer this prestigious and unique patented process devised by Prof. Dr Angela Koehler of the Alfred Wegener Institute for Polar and Marine Research.
+We are genuinely humbled that we were chosen to help pioneer this prestigious and unique patented process devised by Prof. Dr Angela Koehler of the Alfred Wegener Institute for Polar and Marine Research.